Learn about tables in Actioner and how to configure them.

 By default, each table is created with an

-idis automatically generated to identify a record in a model and it cannot be edited or deleted.
+idis automatically generated to identify a record in a table and it cannot be edited or deleted.

 To add new fields to your table, click + Add new field.